5 min read

 President, CEO & Director

-“…I would say, in general, Scott, if there are chip shortages, or any kind of commodity shortage, prices tend to move up just because of supply and demand.
-And I would say broadly, we see areas where that’s happening with respect to electronic components.
-But really, it’s really about trying to get the electronic components because, as a percentage of our bomb, our capacitor or resistor is really not that large.
-It’s really all the other stuff that goes around it, that’s a bigger part of the bomb.
+“…I would say, in general, Scott, if there are chip shortages or any commodity shortage, prices tend to move up just because of supply and demand.
+And I would say broadly; we see areas where that’s happening concerning electronic components.
+But really, it’s about trying to get the electronic components because, as a percentage of our bomb, our capacitor or resistor is not that large.
+So it’s all the other stuff that goes around it; that’s a bigger part of the bomb.
 So I think in general, there are going to be these pressures to increase prices while we have these shortages.”

 Taiwan Semiconductor Manufacturing Co LTD | Q1 2021 Earnings Call

 “Our customers are currently facing challenges from the industry-wide semiconductor capacity shortage, which is driven by both structural increase in long-term demand as well as short-term imbalance in the supply chain.
-We are witnessing a structural increase in underlying semiconductor demand as multi-year megatrend of 5G and HPC-related applications are expected to fuel strong demand for our advanced technologies in the next several years.
+In addition, we are witnessing a structural rise in underlying semiconductor demand as the multi-year megatrend of 5G and HPC-related applications are expected to fuel strong demand for our advanced technologies in the next several years.
 COVID-19 has also fundamentally accelerated the digital transformation, making semiconductors more pervasive and essential in people’s life.

 “In addition, the need to ensure supply security is creating [a] short-term imbalance in the supply chain, driven by supply chain disruption due to COVID-19 and uncertainties brought about by geopolitical tensions.

 “…The automotive market has been soft since 2018.
 Entering 2020, COVID-19 further impacted the automotive market….and our customers continued to reduce their demand throughout the third quarter of 2020.
-We only began to see [a] sudden recovery in the fourth quarter of 2020.
+As a result, we only began to see [a] sudden recovery in the fourth quarter of 2020.

-“However, the automotive supply chain is long and complex with its own inventory management practices.
-From chip production to car production, it takes at least 6 months with several tiers of suppliers in between.
+“However, the automotive supply chain is long and complex with its inventory management practices.
+It takes at least six months from chip production to car production, with several tiers of suppliers in between.
 TSMC is doing its part to address the chip supply challenges for our customers.